vmarquet/movies/README.md

 * A House of Dynamite (Kathryn Bigelow) 🇺🇸
 * Materialists
 * En première ligne 🇨🇭 🏥
+* Black Dog 🇨🇳 🌿
+* Valeur Sentimentale (Joachim Trier) 🇳🇴 🌿
 * Jay Kelly
 * Better Man 🇬🇧 #biopic
-* Black Dog 🇨🇳 🌿
 * Caught Stealing (Darren Aronofsky)
-* Un simple accident (Jafar Panahi) 🇮🇷
+* Un simple accident (Jafar Panahi) 🇮🇷 🌿
 * A Complete Unknown (James Mangold) #biopic
 * Eternity 🍿 #romcom
 * Wake Up Dead Man
     * > ❝ - A priest is a shepherd.
 The world is a wolf.
     * > &emsp; \- You start fighting wolves, and before you know it, everyone you don't understand is a wolf. ❞
 * If I Had Legs I'd Kick You
-* bof: The Naked Gun, The Wedding Banquet, Mickey 17, Blue Moon, Sinners, Frankenstein (Guillermo del Toro), Drop, Companion
+* bof: Left-Handed Girl 🇹🇼, The Naked Gun, The Wedding Banquet, Mickey 17, Blue Moon, Sinners, Frankenstein (Guillermo del Toro), Drop, Companion

 Français: